Prepping For Winter How to Get Cozy.

 You convince yourself those little fingers will freeze and fall off by lunchtime, which, prompts you to do a frantic Internet search for “frostbite in children”.

-Benefits of prepping for winter
+Benefits of winter prep

 - Your kids can find their hats gloves and scarfs on the first day of cold weather